weareswat/challenges/README.md

 # Challenges
-Code challenges for developers
+Code challenges for developers and designers

 We believe recruitment is the most critical part of an organization.
 People should experience some time working together before deciding on making it permanent.
 This repo contains code challenges we'd like to see solved by people interested in working with us.

 We tend not to place job ads, as we prefer references and proactive candidates.
 With this in mind, feel free to take a challenge and let us know you're working on it.
-Mostly, we work with Ruby, but also have some stuff on Scala and Clojure.
+Mostly, we work with Ruby, but also have some stuff on Clojure and Node.js.
 Even if you don't have experience in these technologies, as long as you are willing to learn them and want to build great stuff for the web, we can probably be a good fit.

 ### Available challenges